Post Registration Children’s Nursing (PRCN) Programme

 We asked some graduates of the PRCN Programme to tell us about their experiences of undertaking the Programme and this is what they said….

 ‘I feel that the PRCN Programme opened doors for numerous work opportunities in the future.
 I especially liked the fact that no two placements on the Programme were the same.
 You also get a chance to witness all aspects of children’s nursing including the CHI at Temple Street specialities and you get to work alongside some of the best medical and surgical teams in CHI at Temple Street, while on the Programme.
 Overall CHI at Temple Street offers a very positive team environment which encourages you to learn and progress further’ Susan, PRCN Programme Graduate, 2017

 ‘When I first started the PRCN programme, I thought it was tough.
 I had just come from being a nurse in my own field with years of experience and all of a sudden I was a student again.
 However, it soon became apparent that the nurses you were working with just wanted to give you the very best experience and for you to become a key member of their team.
 This coupled with the support from DCU ensured that you soon became a valued member of staff with a wide range of knowledge so that you could take care of the children’ David, PRCN Programme Graduate, 2016

 ‘Coming from a psychiatric nursing background , the PRCN programme gave me the knowledge, skills and confidence to work as a children’s nurse.
-The placements at Temple Street were varied and provided experience in many specialities.
+The placements at CHI at Temple Street were varied and provided experience in many specialities.
 I have since been given further opportunities for career development in my chosen area of theatre’ Sarah, PRCN Programme Graduate, 2013

 The closing date for the programme (25/01/19) has now passed.